-4.4.12 Retired, Mothballed, and Inactive Generating Units
+4.4.12 Retired, Mothballed, and Generating Units on Standby Status

-The NERC Data Reporting Instructions define three (3) Inactive states; Inactive Reserve (IR), Mothballed (MB) or Retired (RU).
-A Resource/Generator that is Inactive with an indeterminate return to service, and excepting NYISO acknowledged forced outages or approved scheduled (Planned or Maintenance) outages with permissible extensions, is not qualified to participate in the NYISO Installed Capacity Market.
-Any exceptions to this rule must be requested of, and granted by, the NYISO, in writing.
+A Resource/Generator that is retired, mothballed, or in any other unusable state, and/or with an otherwise indeterminate return to service, and excepting NYISO acknowledged forced outages or approved scheduled (Planned or Maintenance) outages, is not qualified to participate in the NYISO Installed Capacity Market.
+Any exceptions to this rule must be requested of and granted by the NYISO, in writing.